phanturne/leetcode-solutions/README.md

 # Leetcode Solutions

-This repository features multiple solutions for Leetcode questions in Python and C++, with an emphasis on clear, well-documented code and efficient time and space complexity.
-Solutions follow best coding practices and include thorough comments for easy comprehension and future reference.
+This repository stands out among the plethora of Leetcode solutions, offering a comprehensive collection of solutions in Python and C++, with an unparalleled focus on clear, well-commented code, and optimized time and space complexity.
+Adhering to the highest coding standards, the solutions are accompanied by insightful comments and explanations, making it a valuable resource for future reference and easy comprehension.

-**Note**: In accordance with the style of Leetcode's Official Solutions, the output will not be considered in the calculation of space complexity.
-The space complexity of previous solutions will be revised to reflect this.
+**Please note**: To align with the style of Leetcode's Official Solutions, this repository's solutions will not consider output in the calculation of space complexity, and previous solutions have been revised accordingly.

-**Disclaimer**: Many of the implementation ideas are from the top posts of the dicussion section of the problems or from YouTube tutorials.
-See "Source" at the top of each file to check credits.
+*It is important to mention that many of the implementation ideas have been sourced from the top discussions of each problem or from YouTube tutorials.
+Credit has been given to the original sources in the "Source" section of each file.*

 | Number| Title | Solution | Difficulty |
 |:-----:|:-----:|:--------:|:----------:|